 The District currently consists of 31 parcels of land and adjacent and internal rights-of-way.
-The District is being created to facilitate the construction of 316 mixed-income apartments in the City, which includes rehabilitating 33 existing apartment units and constructing 283 new apartment units.
+The District is being created to facilitate the construction of 316 mixed-income apartments in the City, which includes rehabilitating 33 existing apartments and constructing 183 new apartments.
 The development will reserve 20 percent of the units (63 units) to be affordable to households with incomes at or below 50 percent of area median income.
 Please see Appendix A for further District information.
-The HRA approved a development agreement with Chamberlain Apartments, LLC on October 16, 2017.
-After the August 28, 2017 meeting, new changes were required so a new approval was completed on October 16, 2017.
+The HRA approved a development agreement with Chamberlain Apartments, LLC on August 29th, 2017.
 Development is anticipated to begin in the first quarter of 2018 and be complete by the end of 2020.
 This TIF Plan is expected to achieve many of the objectives outlined in the Redevelopment Plan for the Richfield Redevelopment Project Area.